 Sean is caring, empathetic, and looks out for his peers.
 He is a big-hearted young man who is very well-liked!
 Engaging and friendly, Sean enjoys joking around.
 He also likes to show off his artistic skills through drawing and coloring, and even through writing.
 He loves animals (especially dogs), and one day would like to be a zookeeper.
 His love of animals first started when he saw the movie, The Lion King.
 Sean continues to enjoy movies.
 He also likes to play board games and go to the library.

 To learn more about Sean, watch his video clip.

-Although he is developmentally much younger than his chronological age, Sean is benefitting from school and counseling resources.
+Developmentally, Sean is much younger than his chronological age, but he is benefiting from school and counseling resources.
 He is increasing his social skills and communication techniques, and developing healthy coping behaviors to better manage attention difficulties and lessen impulsiveness and feelings of stress.
 Sean is most successful when he has a caring adult nearby to supervise and give him verbal cues to assist him in following directions and engage in social interactions.
 His ability to be redirected is a strength at school and at home.